 And that’s exactly what I did.
 A large selection of food on offer, that you can see in these photos, enables you to carefully choose healthy options.
 Normally, you can buy a good meal for 3 or 4 Euros, for one person.

 But, be careful.
-Although these meals were normally fresh and very tasty, sometimes they were too salty for my taste.
+Although these meals were always fresh and very tasty, sometimes they were too salty for my taste.
 Some other meals were too greasy.
-It seems that the Serbs are accustomed to heavy food which, although delicious, may not be very healthy.
+It seems that Serbs are accustomed to heavy food which, although delicious, may not be very healthy.

-But, I managed to find a place where they prepared meals to my taste, so I went back there on a regular basis.
-I would on average buy them three to four times per week.
-The rest of the time, I cooked at home.
+However, I managed to find a place where they prepared meals to my taste, so I went back there on a regular basis.
+I would, on average, buy them three to four times per week.
+The rest of the time, I either cooked at home or ate in restaurants.